leke-lyu/Recipes/README.md

 ### Description

 This script used RSQLite to build a local database indexing the metadata of all SARS-CoV-2 samples in GISAID.
+To use this script, the user needs to indicate the path to the `metadataFolder`.
+The `meta.db` is the expected result.

 ### Usage